 Stakeholder Assessment of Pennsylvania’s SUD Confidentiality Laws and Regulations

-In 2020, the Department of Drug and Alcohol Programs (DDAP) will survey stakeholders about Pennsylvania’s current confidentiality laws and regulations.
-The agency wants to hear what partners think about requirements that control the sharing of information about people in substance use disorder (SUD) treatment programs or information about SUD in a person's health record.
+In 2020, the Department of Drug and Alcohol Programs (DDAP) surveyed stakeholders about Pennsylvania’s current confidentiality laws and regulations.
+The agency completed this assessment to hear what partners think about requirements that control the sharing of information about people in substance use disorder (SUD) treatment programs or information about SUD in a person's health record.

-It is very important to DDAP that future actions to improve confidentiality laws and regulations must:
+It is important to DDAP that future actions to improve confidentiality laws and regulations must:

 - Protect the privacy of people living with SUD, and

 - Improve the quality of services to help people with SUD.

 Read an overview manual of the state and federal laws and regulations developed by DDAP.
 You can also find each of them online:

 by George Washington University’s Health Information & the Law project.
 This report: